Trump divines his own truth without consequences

 While the President has always profited from creating his own reality, the impact of having a commander in chief who so frequently bends fact is only beginning to be understood.

-On Sunday, White House counselor Kellyanne Conway was asked by CNN's Jake Tapper whether the President's job included lying to the American people and whether his distortions created a credibility crisis for his White House.
+On Sunday, White House counselor Kellyanne Conway was asked by CNN's Jake Tapper whether she thinks the President's job included lying to the American people and whether his distortions created a credibility crisis for his White House.

 "No, I don't," she told Tapper.